Svinval Extension

 The Svinval extension splits sfence.vma, hfence.vma

-, and hfence.gvma
+, and hfence.gvma instructions into

 finer-grained invalidation and ordering operations that can be more efficiently batched or